kookmin-sw/2019-cap1-2019_17/README.md

 ### Abstract

-It is difficult for people to absorb and understand many long and long contents through speeches, presentations, official announcements, etc. Because the amount of content is getting longer and larger, there is a limit to the amount of time people concentrate on, which can miss important parts.
-But, It is significant or important.
-Because of this, the contents are backed up in various ways, such as viewing again via broadcast, recording video, recording audio, etc., and reuse it later.
-We focused on this part and planned a project that converts voice data to text according to the use purpose and extracts the sentence converted into the text by important sentence unit.
+It is difficult for people to understand the professional and long contents of English lectures like TED* at once.
+These lectures are long, so people have a limited concentration and miss the important part.
+Therefore, they try to understand the content again, such as re-viewing the lecture or recording a voice.
+In this process, we have planned a project that converts voice data into text and extracts it in units of import agreements.

 The overall structure and development of this project are divided into three main categories.

--  For voice recognition, we use external API (Google Speech API) to convert voice data to text and store the data in server.
+-  For voice recognition, we use external API (Google Speech-to-Text API) to convert voice data to text and store the data in server.

 -  Apply the summarization algorithm to the text data stored on the server to process the data so that it is summarized as a core sentence only.